 One of our newer initiatives has been the development of our in-house Career Awareness Center, which is staffed with two individuals, a Workplace Readiness Facilitator and an Occupational Therapist.
 The Center focuses on an "experiential" model which is closely aligned to real life and community experiences.
 We feel that this approach coupled with increased community experiences will assist parents in working with various agencies for the purposes of post-secondary and transition planning for their son/daughter upon graduation.

 In the Career Center, students perform activities comparable to those one may perform in the community, i.e., sorting and delivering mail, hospitality, graphics arts, food service, and maintenance.
 Students are also very involved in honing their skills within the Paramus Campus as they perform various clerical/delivery tasks between buildings, as well as participate in learning experiences at Bergen County Technical High School/Paramus in both the Horticulture and Culinary Arts areas.
 Our students participate in the New Jersey State wide testing process.
 Student progress is reported in November during Parent-Teacher Conferences, at the student's Annual Review, and also in progress reports in January, March, and June.
-Our students participate in the New Jersey state-wide testing process and more specifically in the portfolio-based Alternate Proficiency Assessment (APA) in grades 3, 4, 5,6,7,8, and 11.

 This Spring the students and staff of the Bleshman School were fortunate enough to be a part of the NY Giants Play 60 Challenge.
 Three members of the NFL NY Giants—Brad Wing, Punter #9; Myles White, Wide Receiver #19 and Adam Gettis, Guard #60—visited our school to teach the importance of daily physical activity.